Vakhtang Iagorashvili

 Iagorashvili finally represented the United States at the 2004 Summer Olympics in Athens, after receiving an automatic qualifying place from the 2003 Pan American Games in Santo Domingo, where he won the gold medal.
-At the Olympics, he bettered his performance in the men's modern pentathlon event, finishing only in ninth place with a score of 5,276 points.
+At the Olympics, he bettered his performance in the men's modern pentathlon event, finishing in ninth place with a score of 5,276 points.

 Iagorashvili received a master's degree in physical education from Georgia Institute of Physical Cultures and Sport in Tbilisi, in 1985.

-Iagorashvili is currently coaching both men's and women's fencing teams at Penn State University in University Park, Pennsylvania.
-He is married to American modern pentathlete, Mary Beth Iagorashvili.
+Iagorashvili was coaching both men's and women's fencing teams at Penn State University in University Park, Pennsylvania.
+Now he is head coach of the USA residential pentathlon program in Charlotte North Carolina.
+He was married to American modern pentathlete, Mary Beth Iagorashvili.